-DARREN HALL Principal Occ cupation During Past 5 Years and Biographical Information Perth, Western Australia experience in the mining industry with a track record of increasing production, reducing costs, improving capital effectiveness, Director Since: February 2021 business excellence.
-Since August 2017, he has NOT INDEPENDENT ervices, a provider of operating and technical NOT INDEPENDENT to the international mining industry.
-Prior to Gofficer of Kirkland Lake Gold, which acquired Hall served as the Chief Operating Officer market Gold, Mr. Hall worked for Newmont ld roles of increasing responsibility throughout years.
-Mr. Hall graduated with a Bachelor of ~ ~ ering (Hons.) fro m the Western Australia School of Mines in Kalgoorlie.
-Comment Describe Committee March and in 2022 444 Other Bullin Dissets while Current Board/Committee Membership 2022 Attendance Other Public Directorships Board 6 of 6 100% None Number of Common Shares Beneficially Owned, Controll ed or Directed 2,009,313
+DARREN HALL Principal Occupation During Past 5 Years and Biographical Information Perth, Western Australia Mr. Hall has over 30 years of experience in the mining industry with a track record of increasing production, reducing costs, improving capital effectiveness, Director Since: February 2021 business excellence.
+Since August 2017, he has NOT INDEPENDENT been Principal at Hall Mining Services, a provider of operating and technical assessments, among other things, to the international mining industry.
+Prior to that, he served as Chief Operating Officer of Kirkland Lake Gold, which acquired Newmarket Gold, where Mr. Hall served as the Chief Operating Officer throughout 2016.
+Prior to Newmarket Gold, Mr. Hall worked for Newmont Mining Corporation where he held roles of increasing responsibility throughout the organization for almost 30 years.
+Mr. Hall graduated with a Bachelor of Mining Engineering (Hons.) from the Western Australia School of Mines in Kalgoorlie.
+Current Board/Committee Membership 2023 Att tendance Other Public Directorships Board 12 of 12 100% None Doute 12 01 12 10070 TVOIC Number of Common Shares Beneficially Owned, Controll ed or Directed 2,609,344

-BLAYNE JOHNSON Principal Occupation During Past 5 Years and Biographical Information British Columbia, Canada n the investment community for over 30 years.
-He is currently the Chair of Calibre and Featherstone Capital Inc., a corporate Director Since: May 2005 development an d financial advis ory firm focused on the mining industry.
-Mr. Johnson was for ınder, Director an d Executive Vice President of Newmarket Gold INDEPENDENT ines in Australia with annual production of over 225,000 oz/year .
-Newmarket was acquired by Kirkland Lake Gold in November 2016 for \$1.0 b illion.
-Prior to th at, Mr. Johnson was a Vice President of First Marathon Securities, where he played a key role in providing institutional npanies.
-During his tenure at that firm, First billion of equity financings for natural resource companies.
-His work at First Ma rathon also involved debt financings as well as Johnson also advised institutional clients on investments.
-M r.
-Johnson was a also a founder of Terrane Metals, which was acquired by Tho mpson Creek in 2 2010 for \$750 million.
-Current Board/Committee Membership 2022 Att endance Other Public Directorships Board 6 of 6 100% Newcore Gold Ltd. (TSXV) Compensation 2 of 2 100% Number of Common Shares Beneficially Number of Common Shares Beneficially Owned, Controlled or Directed
+BLAYNE JOHNSON Principal Occupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Johnson has been involved in the investment community for over 30 years.
+He is currently the Chair of Calibre and Featherstone Capital Inc., a corporate Director Since: May 2005 development and financial advisory firm focused on the mining industry.
+Mr. / d Executive Vice President of Newmarket Gold INDEPENDENT , , ines in Australia with annual production of over acquired by Kirkland Lake Gold in November 2016 for \$1.0 billion.
+Prior to that, Mr. Johnson was a Vice President of First Marathon Securities, where he played a key role in providing institutional mpanies.
+During his tenure at that firm, First 1 billion of equity financings for natural resource rathon also involved debt financings as well as Johnson also advised institutional clients on also a founder of Terrane Metals, which was acquired by Tho ompson Creek in 2 2010 for \$750 million.
+Current Board/Committee Membership 2023 Att tendance Other Public Directorships Board 11 of 12 100% Newcore Gold Ltd. (TSXV) Compensation 2 of 2 100% ' , Number of Common Shares Beneficially ( Owned, Controll ed or Directed 4,381,879